idlechara/fpga_index_accelerator/experiment_log/permutant_index/README.md

 ## Index implementation - Memory
 In order to ease memory transferal and to "encourage" caching, the index will be implemented on a single array without any reshaping involved.

+## What's the problem with this implementation?
+As you can see, it's tweaked for direct memory address.
+This is probably not what I actually want, because I do need a way to access memory, but to generate some obscure code is not what I want.
+Still, it helped me to devise the caveats of this approach.

+Given this situation, the next implementation will be organised as follows:
+* A wapper implementation
+* An improved copy of current lib compilant with some standard
+* Probably some macros